appsignal/appsignal-docs/source/nodejs/tracing/tracer.html.md

 const tracer = appsignal.tracer();
 ```

-If the agent is currently inactive (you must actively set it as such by setting `active: true`), then the AppSignal client will return an instance of `NoopTracer`, which is safe to call within your code as if the agent were currently active, but does not record any data.
+If the agent is currently inactive (you must actively set it as such by setting `active: true`), then the AppSignal client will return an instance of `NoopTracer`, which is safe to call within your code as if the agent were currently active but does not record any data.

 ## Retrieving the current `Span`

 In most cases, a `Span` will be created by one of our automatic instrumentations, e.g. the `http` module integration.
-In order to add any custom instrumentation to your trace, you'll need to retrieve that `Span` using the `Tracer` instance.
+To add any custom instrumentation to your trace, you'll need to retrieve that `Span` using the `Tracer` instance.

 ```js
 const span = tracer.currentSpan();